kylehutson/LCI-answerkey/README.md

 [root@head x86_64]# systemctl enable mariadb
 [root@head x86_64]# mysql_secure_installation
 ```
- - Follow the prompts with no existing password, 'y' to set the new password, enter 'mysecret' twice (it will not show on the screen), 'y' to remove anonymous users, 'y' to disallow remote root login, 'y' to remove test database, and 'y' to reload privilege tables
+ - Follow the prompts with no existing password, `y` to set the new password, enter `mysecret` twice (it will not show on the screen), `y` to remove anonymous users, `y` to disallow remote root login, `y` to remove test database, and `y` to reload privilege tables

 Configure a slurm database.
 Here I'm going to use the password 'slurmpass'
 ```
 [root@head x86_64]# mysql -p